trenaryja/extensions/packages/multi-cursor-magic/README.md

-# Multi Cursor Magic
+# Multi-Cursor Magic

-Multi Cursor Magic enhances VS Code's multi-cursor capabilities with transformation tools for dates, numbers, geographic data, and more.
+Multi-Cursor Magic enhances VS Code's multi-cursor capabilities with transformation tools for dates, numbers, geographic data, and more.

 ## Features